pietermonsieurs/leishmania_snsseq/README_2023.md

             * output contains fasta sequences 2000nt up and downstream of those ORIs, and can be used to calculate the polyA/T/C/G in the neighborhood of those sequences
             * those fasta sequences are stored in the directory .../results/polynucleotide/
         * calculate the polyA sequences up and downstream of the ORI: [polynucleotide_inhouse.py](polynucleotide_inhouse.py)
+    * when running all those scripts below, the automatic pipeline sometimes makes useless comparision, e.g. combining ori BSF with MNAse PCF, or with the combined ones.
+The combined ones can be ignored (BSF-PCF) as there are no MNase seq data for this combined dataset.
+        * you could move all meaningless combinations to archive
+        * if you keep the meaningess combination, the MNase seq line will be very thick, as you wil have two measurement per position
     * repeat steps from previous analysis:
         * extend the ORI: [G4Hunter_extend_ori.py](G4Hunter_extend_ori.py).
 The resulting bed files is stored in the .../results/427/ directory
         * calculate overlap between G4 and predicted ORIs: [G4Hunter_position_vs_ori_427.sh](G4Hunter_position_vs_ori_427.sh)